Skip To Main Content

 Faculty Teaching Positions

-University of Detroit Jesuit High School and Academy is seeking an outstanding full-time Academy science teacher.
-Candidates should have a desire to work with all grade levels at U of D Jesuit and to teach mainstream and honors courses.
-Duties would include instruction for a mix of five sections of science courses.
+University of Detroit Jesuit High School and Academy is seeking an outstanding full-time computer science and technology teacher for the High School and the Academy.
+Candidates should desire to work with all grade levels at U of D Jesuit and to teach mainstream and honors courses.
+Duties would include instruction for a mix of Computer Aided Design (CAD), Computer Programming, and Computer Science courses.
 Additional duties would include one period of student prefecting and one homeroom period in accordance with department/school policies in effect at the time of hire.
 The ideal candidate must be a relationship builder, have excellent communication and interpersonal skills and be well trained in content knowledge and teaching strategies.

 Non-Faculty Positions